WWE Bad Blood (2004): Storylines

 Seven professional wrestling matches were scheduled on the event's card beforehand, which were planned with predetermined outcomes by WWE's script writers.
-The buildup to these matches and scenarios that took place before, during and after the event were also planned by the script writers.
+The buildup to these matches and scenarios that took place before, during, and after the event were also planned by the script writers and were played out on WWE's weekly television program, Monday Night Raw.
 The event featured wrestlers and other talent from Raw's brand – a storyline expansion in which WWE assigned its employees.
-Wrestlers portrayed either a villainous or fan favorite gimmick, as they followed a series of events which generally built tension, leading to a wrestling match.